OpenMx/OpenMx/docs/source/Regression_Matrix.rst

         means=SimpleDataMeans
     )

 The next four functions specify the four matricies that make up the RAM specified model.
 Each of these matrices defines part of the relationship between the observed variables.
-These matrices are then combined by the objective function, which follows the four ``mxMatrix`` functions, to define the expected covariances and means for the supplied data.
+These matrices are then combined by the expectation function, which follows the four ``mxMatrix`` functions, to define the expected covariances and means for the supplied data.
 In all of the included matrices, the order of variables matches those in the data.
 Therefore, the first row and column of all matrices corresponds to the *x* variable, while the second row and column of all matrices corresponds to the *y* variable.

 The **A** matrix is created first.
 This matrix specifies all of the assymetric paths or regressions among the variables.
 A free parameter in the **A** matrix defines a regression of the variable represented by that row on the variable represented by that column.
 For clarity, all matrices are specified with the ``byrow`` argument set to ``TRUE``, which allows better correspondence between the matrices as displayed below and their position in ``mxMatrix`` objects.
 In the section of code below, a free parameter is specified as the regression of *y* on *x*, with a starting value of 1, and a label of ``"beta1"``.
 This matrix is named ``"A"``.